mdlincoln/mapping-knoedler-palladio/README.md

 Click on the red trash basket icon on the lower right to dismiss the facet filter.

 We can also click on the "Timeline" filter to visualize and filter based on date.
 Palladio should already have recognized the `purchase_date` column and created a timeline for us.
 You can drag and select a particular range if you like, and then drag that range around to see which different objects show up in our view.

-Note that you can also chose a "group by" variable in the timeline, which will color the histogram based on that variable.
+By default, the height of the bars is based on the number of rows in the table at that date.
+But we can change it to instead reflect the sum of some numeric variable like purchase price, sale price, or size of the artworks.
+Experiment with this and see how these trends compare to what we see in the plain numbers of works that knoedler sold.
+Leaving the current timeline open, click on the "Timeline" button again to add a second one and try a different height metric to compare.

 Palladio also understands _timespans_, or activities that have a start and end date.
 After dismissing the Timeline filter with the red trash basket button, click on "Timespan".
 We'll need to tell it the correct start date (`purchase_date`) and end date (`sale_date`) columns.
 Now in addition to getting a map visualization, we'll also be able to visualize the tempo at which Knoedler rotated their stock.
 You can experiment with different timespan visualization techniques by changing the "Layout" menu.